Flexible Finance Options - Buy Now Pay Later (12 months Deferred Payments) or 12 Months Interest-FreeFind Out More

 An alternative construction method is a solid timber frame and core that is covered in a highly durable uPVC shell.
 Whatever method is employed it is this layering of the constituent parts that presents a single, solid piece to the elements, and is therefore very resistant to warping.

-Again, no. The reason composite doors do not fade or bleach over time, even when exposed to strong sun for years or decades at a time is that the colour is not applied to the surface.
+The reason composite doors do not fade or bleach over time, even when exposed to strong sun for years or decades at a time is that the colour is not applied to the surface.
 They are not painted at the factory, or skinned with a thin film of coloured or patterned material as some uPVC or steel doors are.
 The thick GRP or uPVC surface layer is coloured throughout.
 That means that even if the very dent- and scratch-resistant surface is compromised in any way, the new cortex thus exposed is the exact same colour as the rest of the surface.
 The entire outer layer is produced with that colour at the factory.

 Another reason that composite doors don’t fade is the way that colour is made in the first place.
 Some dyes and pigments are known to degrade when exposed to UV light over time – for example, think faded packages that have been left too long in a sunny shop window.
 However, the pigments mixed into the outer layer of a composite door are highly resistant to UV and other harmful radiation.
 Certain colour mixes even contain long-term UV protective chemicals – a permanent sun-screen – to ensure that the colour does not fade or change over time.